Scarlet Fever Warning for Parents: Watch Out for These Red Flags

-A spokesperson for NHS Borders said: “It usually clears up after about a week, but if you think you or your child may have it, please contact your GP for a proper diagnosis and appropriate treatment.
+An NHS Borders spokesperson warns: “Scarlet fever usually clears up after about a week, but if you or your child shows symptoms, visit your GP immediately for proper diagnosis and treatment.”

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.